TheDarren/ossecweb-stanford/README.md

 apache is running as access to execute sudo commands.
 The sudoers file is included for reference.

-The two commands referenced from the sudoers located in /usr/local/bin for ossec-add and ossec-del are very simple wrappers around adding and removing agents.
-These scripts have not been included here.
+The two commands referenced from the sudoers (ossec-add and ossec-del) are located in ./bin for reference, but should be soft linked into /usr/local/bin.

-See the Screen Shot.png for how the web UI looks.
+The Screen Shot.png is an overview of the UI.

+Inactive agents are highlighted in red, and you can sort the table on name, IP, or active status in the table.
+Pagination is also available for those having many agents.